-South India is the area encompassing the Indian states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana as well as the union territories of Andaman and Nicobar, Lakshadweep and Puducherry.
+South Indian Culture refers to the culture of South Indian states where people are fully steeped in their traditions and beliefs.
+South India is the area encompassing the Indian states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana as well as the union territories of Andaman and Nicobar, Lakshadweep, and Puducherry.

 Festivals like Ganesh Chaturthi, Onam, Pongal, Ugadi, Saraswathi Pooja, Vishu, etc are celebrated.
 South Indians are far more traditional than north Indians.
 Many festivals are called with different names in various regions but are the same, South India festivals are celebrated in Dakshinayana.

-Traditionally south India women wear saree, the half- sari which is popular in rural south India is seldom seen in the north women. and women in the south wear gajras.
+Traditionally south Indian women wear saree, the half- sari which is popular in rural south India is seldom seen in the north women. and women in the south wear gajras.